Jul 13, 2020 SA Blog Team

 Software need our commands

-One of the common misconceptions of testing is that people think it only consists of running tests, i.e., executing the software and checking the results in an excel sheet.
-On the contrary, software testing actually is a process that involves complex activities such as checking the test base itself off errors and test execution.
-The testing activities also stretch to things like test planning, analyzing, designing, and implementing tests, reporting, and evaluating the quality of a test object.
+One of the common misconceptions of testing is that people think it only consists of running tests, i.e., executing the software and checking the results in an Excel sheet.
+On the contrary, software testing is a process that involves complex activities such as checking the test base itself off errors and test execution.
+The testing activities also stretch to things like test planning, analyzing, designing, implementing tests, reporting, and evaluating the quality of a test object.

 In other words, with black box testing, we solely focus on the inputs and outputs of the software system without bothering about internal knowledge of the software program.
 So, in the above black box, an object can be any software system you want to test.
 For Example, an operating system like Windows, a website like Google, a database like Oracle, or even your own custom application.